 According to Hiszpanski, her broad educational background — which included arts as well as science — has been beneficial to her in her career.
 “I personally think that there's a lot of art in science,” she says.
 “There's a lot of creativity in science.
 Solutions are not prescribed oftentimes or laid out.

 “There's a rigor in how you try to go about proving things but dreaming up new materials and new solutions is a really big creative aspect of that.
 And maybe even more specifically with regard to the arts, how you communicate your results -- making diagrams, visual aids, plots – there’s much art and creativity in that, as well.”

-And of course, there’s the SME Education Foundation Family Scholarship that helped start it all.
+And of course, there’s the SME Education Foundation Family Scholarship and the education foundation scholarship application that helped start it all.
 “I'm really appreciative of the help I received from the organization,” says Hiszpanski.